express-validator/express-validator/docs/api-matched-data.md

 ### Including optional data
 You may want to have [optional values](api-validation-chain.md#optionaloptions) among the required ones.

-If they are not included, some databases might understand that you don't to update that value, so it's useful to set them to `null` or an empty string.
+If they are not included, some databases might understand that you don't want to update those values, so it's useful to set them to `null` or an empty string.

 ```js